Exact Fractionalized Ground States in an Extended Spin-1 Kitaev Chain

+Exact MPS forms are of great current interest.
+AKLT and Majumdar-Ghosh models -- canonical examples of exactly solvable models -- admit MPS representations\cite{Cirac2021}.
+MPSs have been constructed for model quantum Hall wavefunctions\cite{Zaletel2012}.
+They have also been constructed in ferromagnetic models, with exponential degeneracy arising from rotational symmetry\cite{zhou2024exactmatrixproductstate,zhou2024entanglemententropytypescaleinvariant,zhou2024entanglemententropyonedimensionalflatband}.
+Ground states at a multicritical point in a spin-$\frac{1}{2}$ chain with anisotropic couplings have been shown to have MPS forms\cite{SaitoPRL2024}, with degeneracy that increases as the square of the system size.
+A prescription for constructing `frustration-free' Hamiltonians\cite{Tasaki2020}, such as Eq.~\ref{eq.Hproject} above, with exact MPS ground states has been put forward\cite{Saito2024}.
+Here, we provide exact MPS forms that encode bond-conserved quantities as quantum numbers that distinguish ground states.

 The spin-1 Heisenberg bilinear-biquadratic model has been extensively studied\cite{Golinelli1999,Manmana2011}.
-Upon varying relative coupling strengths, this model connects the Heisenberg chain, the AKLT model, the Takhtajan–Babujian integrable point\cite{Takhtajan1982,Babujian1982,Babujian1983} and the Uimin–Lai–Sutherland integrable point\cite{Uimin1970,Lai1974,Sutherland1975}.
-The AKLT point and the Heisenberg chain are believed to part of a Haldane phase with a hidden string order parameter\cite{denNijs1989}.
+Upon varying relative coupling strengths, this model connects the Takhtajan–Babujian\cite{Takhtajan1982,Babujian1982,Babujian1983} and the Uimin–Lai–Sutherland integrable points \cite{Uimin1970,Lai1974,Sutherland1975}.
+It contains the AKLT point and the Heisenberg chain as part of the Haldane phase, characterized by a string order parameter \cite{denNijs1989}.
 The Hamiltonian of Eq.~\ref{eq.H} represents a generalization of this model with Kitaev-like anisotropy.
 It is exactly solvable for the ground state(s) when $\theta=\frac{\pi}{4},\frac{3\pi}{4}$, $\frac{3\pi}{2}$ and for $\frac{\pi}{4}<\theta<\frac{3\pi}{4}$.
-An exciting future direction is to explore whether exact forms can also be obtained for higher-energy wavefunctions \cite{caspers1982some,arovas1989two,PhysRevB.98.235155,PhysRevB.98.235156,PhysRevB.75.104411}.
-Future studies can also examine whether a distinct string order parameter exists with Kitaev anisotropy\cite{you2020quantum,wei2025quantum}.
+For $\theta<\frac{\pi}{4}$ (and $>\frac{3\pi}{4}$), we obtain a regime analogous to the Haldane phase in the following respects.
+It encompasses the Kitaev point at $\theta=0$, in analogy with the Haldane phase encompassing the Heisenberg chain.
+With periodic boundaries, it exhibits a unique ground state.
+With open boundaries, the ground state is four-fold degenerate.
+This degeneracy can be precisely understood for $\theta=0$ (see Refs.~\cite{sen2010spin,raja2025spin}) and for $\theta=\frac{3\pi}{2}$ (see Supplement\cite{supplementary}).
+Unlike the Haldane phase, the $\theta<\frac{\pi}{4}$ phase is smoothly connected to a direct-product wavefunction -- the ground state at $\theta=\frac{3\pi}{2}$ -- and is therefore non-topological.
+This complements previous studies on entanglement properties of the spin-1 Kitaev model \cite{luo2021unusual}.
+Future studies can examine whether a distinct string-like order parameter exists with Kitaev anisotropy\cite{you2020quantum,wei2025quantum}.